 Marine Technicians are responsible for the operation and maintenance of the ship’s engines, as well as additional equipment and systems that contribute toward the ship's ability to 'float and move'.
 As a Marine Technician you are trained to be an expert in the field, making a major contribution towards ensuring the ship is always ready to sail at a moments notice.
 Without you, the ship doesn’t sail!

-As modern warships contain more sophisticated technology and a greater range of equipment than a jet aircraft you will operate and maintain a wide range of equipment including: diesel engines, gas turbines (jet engines), electrical power generation, power distribution systems, machinery control and monitoring systems, hydraulic and pneumatic systems, refrigeration and air conditioning plants, sewage treatment plants, desalination equipment (making fresh water from sea water), liquid storage, hull and internal fittings.
+As modern warships contain more sophisticated technology and a greater range of equipment than a jet aircraft you will operate and maintain a wide range of equipment including: diesel engines, gas turbines (jet engines), electrical power generation, power distribution systems, remote control and monitoring of machinery (via an IP network known as an ‘Integrated Platform Management System’), hydraulic and pneumatic systems, refrigeration and air conditioning plants, sewage treatment plants, desalination equipment (making fresh water from sea water), liquid storage, hull and internal fittings.

 To best deal with the wide range of machinery and equipment onboard the ships, after your Basic Technician Course, you will be streamed in one of two specialisations; electrical or propulsion according to your interests, skills and the requirements of the service.
 Once streamed you will complete a short course in your chosen specialisation before being posted to sea.

 As a Marine Technician you will continuously develop and enhance your skills to ensure the smooth running of machinery when on ship.
 This will require on-going training at the Marine Engineering School and Trade Training School.
-When not at sea you will be posted to one of the maintenance support departments or the Marine Engineering School.
+When you are not working on a ship it is likely that you will be posted to one of the maintenance support departments or the Marine Engineering School.

 All Royal New Zealand Navy (RNZN) ships require the capability to ‘float and move’; therefore Marine Technician positions exist on every HMNZ Ship within the Fleet.
-Because ships at sea run 24 hours a day, as a Marine Technician you will work in shifts monitoring the ships engines and other plant and machinery to ensure they are running smoothly and efficiently.
+Because ships at sea run 24 hours a day, as a Marine Technician you may be required to work in shifts or be on call to monitor the ships engines and other plant and machinery to ensure they are running smoothly and efficiently.
 Like everyone else onboard, you will also participate in general shipboard duties and activities not connected with your specialised role and have the opportunity to visit different ports and environments both in New Zealand and overseas.

 Your hard work, experience and training accomplishments as a Marine Technician are rewarded by promotions in rank and salary.
-You join the Navy as an Ordinary Rate completing Basic Common Training (BCT) and Basic Branch Training which is your Basic Marine Technician Training or AMT Common and Specialist Course.
+You join the Navy as an Ordinary Rate completing Basic Common Training (BCT) and Basic Marine Technician Training.
 After this specialist course you will post to sea or ashore to consolidate what you have learnt through on job training.
 After your time at sea you will need to complete your Advanced Technician Training as well as some further leadership courses before being promoted to Leading Hand.

 Careers in the Navy are well-rewarded as well as being diverse and exciting.
 As you become more experienced and move up through the ranks, gaining additional skills and qualifications, you will see your salary rise accordingly.